Don’t miss a find—weekly picks by email. Get alerts →

 You can learn more about Julia Child by reading one of her many cookbooks I have in stock.
 Her knowledge, personality, and love of food shine through the recipes.
 Enjoy!

-You can search any term used in an antique or vintage cookbook you're unsure of in my glossary of terms used in vintage cookbooks.
+You can search for any term used in an antique or vintage cookbook you're unsure of in my glossary of terms used in vintage cookbooks.
 Or just read it for pleasure; I found brown flour to be very interesting.

 Happy reading,